Garry Wills

-Garry Wills (born May 22, 1934) is an American author, journalist, political philosopher, and historian, specializing in American history, politics, and religion, especially the history of the Catholic Church.
-He won a Pulitzer Prize for General Non-Fiction in 1993.
+Garry Wills (born May 22, 1934) is an American historian, author, and political philosopher.
+He has written on American history, politics, and religion, particularly the history of the Catholic Church.
+He won a Pulitzer Prize for General Nonfiction in 1993 for his book, Lincoln at Gettysburg.

 Wills has written over fifty books and, since 1973, has been a frequent reviewer for The New York Review of Books.
-He became a faculty member of the history department at Northwestern University in 1980, where he is currently an Emeritus Professor of History.
+Wills received his doctorate from Yale University and was a professor of history at Johns Hopkins University.
+He became a faculty member of the history department at Northwestern University in 1980, where he is an Emeritus Professor of History.

 Early years

 Wills was born on May 22, 1934, in Atlanta, Georgia.
 His father, Jack Wills, was from a Protestant background, and his mother was from an Irish Catholic family.
 He was reared as Catholic and grew up in Michigan and Wisconsin, graduating in 1951 from Campion High School, a Jesuit institution in Prairie du Chien, Wisconsin.
 He entered and then left the Society of Jesus.

 Wills earned a Bachelor of Arts degree from Saint Louis University in 1957 and a Master of Arts degree from Xavier University in 1958, both in philosophy.
 William F. Buckley Jr. hired him as a drama critic for National Review magazine at the age of 23.
 He received a Doctor of Philosophy degree in classics from Yale University in 1961.
 He taught history at Johns Hopkins University from 1962 to 1980, and is a fellow at the University of Edinburgh.